 Events, Trips, and Outdoor Activities

-There are four types of BLL activities: walking tours and uutings; museum walks and talks; bus trips; and our new addition, ethnic diversity luncheons.
-All require pre-registration and are filled on a first-come, first serve basis.
+There are four types of BLL activities: walking tours and outings; museum walks and talks; bus trips; and our new addition, ethnic diversity luncheons.
+Some require pre-registration and are filled on a first-come, first serve basis.

 By Check